Do you need help with dog behaviour problems?

 I am a specialist dog trainer, a dog whisperer.

-I use a dog’s natural instincts and uses them to change a dog's behaviour without using treats.
+I use a dog’s natural instincts to change a dog's behaviour without using treats.

 Pulling on the lead

 Pulling on the lead is a very common problem.
 Some dog trainers will advise the use of various head collars or harnesses.
 I do not use any of these, preferring to use a simple lead and communicate directly with the dog so that it knows who is in charge of the walk using some very simple and effective methods.